Board of Directors

 Ruth Merino, Secretary

 Ruth Merino retired in 2010 from the City of San Jose's Office of the City Auditor where she was a Senior Program Performance Auditor.
 As a performance auditor she performed economy, efficiency and effectiveness audits of City departments and programs including many related to public safety.
-Currently, she is working on environmental educational issues, including volunteering to help develop communication material on global warming and the need for greenhouse gas reduction.
+Ruth's primary environmental interest is in reducing greenhouse gas emissions by using more renewable energy, electric/hybrid vehicles and electric home appliances.
 In 2012, Ruth attended training given by Al Gore at the Climate Reality Leadership Corp Training Conference on how to present an updated slideshow similar to that shown in the documentary, "An Inconvenient Truth".
 In 2013, she completed with distinction an online course, Climate Literacy: Navigating Climate Change Conversations.
+She is the Chair of San Jose Community Energy Advocates, which successfully advocated for the San Jose City Council to establish the San Jose Clean Energy program in May 2016.
 Ruth holds a B.A. from UC Berkeley and has been a member of the Sierra Club since 1992.
+Ruth drives a 2017 Volt!

 Marc serves as the External Affairs Manager at the Santa Clara Valley Open Space Authority and in that role, leads their Community Engagement Team.
 He has worked in the land conservation field for over 14 years, including three years at the Trust for Public Land and seven years at Peninsula Open Space Trust (POST).
 As Director of External Affairs at POST, Marc built a broad range of traditional and nontraditional partnerships and also played a strong leadership role in the passing of Measure AA and Measure Q. Prior to working in conservation, Marc was a design engineering manager at Intel Corporation.
 Marc loves spending time with his family outdoors – hiking, biking and cross-country skiing.
 He is also an opera fan.